nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 ## Testing

-Testing is a big topic and I'll just scratch the surface here, but knowing what to test and what kind of test is super important.
+Testing is a big topic, and I'll scratch the surface here, but knowing what to test is super important.
 At the end of the day, when you ship something, ask yourself, "Do I feel confident with shipping this?".

-- I'm a fan of Cypress and we use it at Forem (the software that powers dev.to).
-We've been building out our documentation over time, and I think it's a really great resource if you dive into end to end testing.
+- I'm a fan of Cypress, and we use it at Forem (the software that powers dev.to).
+Over time, we've been building out our documentation, and I think it's a great resource if you dive into end-to-end testing.
 Check out [Writing Cypress Tests](https://developers.forem.com/tests/e2e-tests#writing-cypress-tests)
 - Testing library's suite of tools.
 Whether it's component tests in React, Svelte, plain old HTML/CSS/JS or end to end testing, [Testing Library](https://testing-library.com/) has you covered.

-## Cloud IDEs/full blown development environments
+## Cloud IDEs/full-blown development environments

 - [Gitpod](https://gitpod.io)
 - [vscode.dev](https://vscode.dev)